RIT-EVT/rampup/datasheets/datasheets.md

 is recommended to make dedicated read and write methods that set the R/W and MB bits depending on the call to avoid having to remember to set them every time you want to access a register.
-Once again, if you're having issues, be sure to use the Saleae to check what's happening
+Once again, if you're having issues, be sure to use the Saleae to check what's happening.